 What could be nicer than a private bespoke swimming pool design in your home?

-Over the years, many of our clients have added a swimming pool to their home.
+Over the years, many of our clients have added a swimming pool to their homes.
 Indoor, outdoor or underground, swimming lanes or spa-style with a hot tub, whatever your choice, it takes a bit of planning to get the best result.
 Get it right, and the results can be stunning.
-Get it wrong, and you may find mistakes are costly to rectify or lead to a less than perfect pool.
+Get it wrong, and you may find mistakes are costly to rectify or lead to a less-than-perfect pool.

 Read on for our top tips to help you achieve the perfect swimming pool.

 Early engagement with a swimming pool contractor and architect is vital.
-Incorporating your pool requirements into RIBA Stage 1 – which is called Preparation and Brief – will make all the difference to the finish and cost.
-Early consideration of your goals will allow you to plan out the space requirements for your swimming pool and determine your options; do you have space for a splash pool, hot tub, swimming lane or something altogether grander.
+Incorporating your pool requirements into RIBA Stage 1, called Preparation and Brief, will make all the difference to the finish and cost.
+Early consideration of your goals will allow you to plan out the space requirements for your swimming pool and determine your options; do you have space for a splash pool, hot tub, swimming lane or something altogether grander?

 When it comes to space, don’t forget about the swimming pool plant and machinery.
 It is common to design a beautiful pool without leaving enough space for the equipment to support it, such as the pumps, filters, and room for chemical storage.
 Adding these at a later date can reduce your pool’s size or lead to additional planning applications and building works, both of which will increase your overall costs.